enz091218/WCSorteo/replit.md

   - Example: If on Group J and selecting Group A, animates J → K → L → A
   - Maintains smooth transition without skipping groups
   - Uses same 450ms interval for consistent animation speed
+- **2025-11-21**: Added "Sorteando Paises" button with country highlighting animation:
+  - Golden background highlight cycles through all 12 countries in the bombo every 450ms
+  - Synchronized across all connected devices via Socket.IO
+  - Animation automatically stops when any team is selected in any group
+  - Highlight remains on the last selected country after stopping
+  - Button changes appearance while animating (opacity reduced, text "Deteniendo...")

 ## User Preferences
 - Spanish language throughout